 When it comes to your wedding, it’s important to remember that the whole point in having a celebration and a ceremony is that you and your partner share your commitments and promises to each other—everything else is icing on the cake.
 You get to do whatever way you want.
 If you want to elope, go for it.
 If you want to plan a party for 500 people, have at it.
 Weddings aren’t meant to fit into a box, so there’s no need to force something to work that doesn’t fit.
 If you want an intimate, intentional wedding, the options are truly unlimited.

-You can do whatever the hell you want to do.
+You can do whatever you want to do.

 This is your permission to have your wedding your way.